 A lack of adequate ground tackle, either no anchor at all or a system without the scope or weight for the local conditions, has caused many boats to end up on the rocks.
 For smaller boats with less rigorous anchoring requirements, anchor and rode packages are economical.
 We test anchors frequently, and completed a series of tests in 2007 with representatives from SAIL, Yachting Monthly, and Power & Motoryacht magazines.
 After dozens of anchor tests in the past, this was by far our best-documented and instrumented test.
 We used a 10,000lb. load cell, which read in 2lb. increments, linked to a computer running Excel.
 We had cameras, GPS receivers, lots of observers, and a powerful boat with a very capable captain.
 The Fortress aluminum anchor once again achieved spectacular numbers.
 We were also very impressed by the “roll bar” anchors, including the Manson Supreme.

 Many boats that venture offshore carry an EPIRB, a satellite beacon to summon rescue during a life- or vessel-threatening emergency.
 Less expensive and pocket-sized versions, called Personal Locator Beacons (PLBs), are available and can mobilize Search and Rescue assistance anywhere on land or water.
 PLBs can go along in a dinghy, and on backpacking, cross-country skiing or river rafting trips.
 While an EPIRB protects the boat, a PLB ensures the boater's personal safety.
-The Fastfind 220 PLB, manufactured by McMurdo, includes an internal GPS receiver and is the smallest, most affordable PLB.

 In conclusion, these are the conditions where we encourage you to upgrade to higher performance safety products: